-The increased application potential of wireless sensors networks in several fields of the human society (such as industrial, biomedical, transportation, domestic, and energy fields, among others) resulted in the need of their standardization as well as in their wide acceptance.
+The increased application potential of wireless sensors networks in several fields of human society (such as the industrial, biomedical, transportation, domestic, and energy fields, among others) resulted in the need for their standardization as well as for their wide acceptance.
 Historically, the first wireless networks were mere technologic extensions of IEEE 802 local networks.
 Basically, the target of the local wireless networks was the interconnection of computers (as it was a common wired network).
-With time, other wireless networks appeared such as Bluetooth for connecting computers to their peripherals and IEEE 802.15.4 for wireless sensors networks.
-The IEEE 802.11 and the Bluetooth protocols are very difficult, complex, and, thus, with the potential to require devices with high power consumption.
-These are the reasons that made these protocols not suitable for wireless sensors networks but only for pointto-point connections.
-In this context, the need of protocols with low power consumption and simple procedures resulted in the establishment of the IEEE 802.15 workgroup.
-The joint actions developed by this workgroup resulted in the proposal of three different classes of wireless operation.
-The focus of the first class of operation targeted bit rates, whereas the second targeted power consumption, while the third class was more concerned with the quality of service (QoS).
-The need of protocols for low-power devices resulted in the proposition of the IEEE 802.15.4, as a basic set of rules for application in wireless sensors networks.
-The IEEE 802.15.4 protocol was developed for low-complexity applications and distances up to 10 m, allowing bit rates up to 250 kbps.
+With time, other wireless networks appeared, such as Bluetooth for connecting computers to their peripherals and IEEE 802.15.4 for wireless sensors networks.
+IEEE 802.11 and Bluetooth protocols are very heavy and complex and, thus, have the potential to require devices with high power consumption.
+These are the reasons that made these protocols not suitable for wireless sensors networks but only for point-to-point connections.
+In this context, the need for protocols with low power consumption and simple procedures resulted in the establishment of the IEEE 802.15 work group.
+The joint actions developed by this work group resulted in the proposal for three different classes of wireless operation.
+The focus of the first class of operation prioritized the bit rates, whereas the second was targeted at power consumption, while the third class was more concerned with the quality of service (QoS).
+The need for protocols for low-power devices resulted in the proposal of IEEE 802.15.4 as a basic set of rules for application in wireless sensor networks.
+The IEEE 802.15.4 protocol was developed for low-complexity applications and distances of up to 10 m, allowing bit rates of up to 250 kbps.
 Furthermore, the IEEE 802.15.4 protocol was proposed for a wide range of uses, ranging from consumer electronics, industrial and domestic automation, personal healthcare, and interconnection of computer peripherals.
-The IEEE 802.15.4 protocol defines two lower OSI layer functions.
-Figure 85.16 shows two versions of the physical layer of the IEEE 802.15.4 protocol [53].
+To resume, the IEEE 802.15.4 protocol defines the two lower OSI layer functions.
+Note in that Figure 6.16, two versions of the physical layer of the IEEE 802.15.4 protocol can be provided [53].

-The first version of the physical layer uses 868 MHz in Europe or 915 MHz in the United States.
-The European version permits only one RF channel for transmitting the maximum bit rate of 20 kbps, whereas the U.S. version allows the use of 10 simultaneous channels spaced by 2 MHz and a maximum bit rate of 40 kbps per channel.
-The second version of physical layers uses the 2.4 GHz band and supports the use of 16 simultaneous channels spaced by 5 MHz and a maximum bit rate of 250 kbps per channel.
-Table 85.3 shows that the IEEE 802.15.4 protocol uses spread spectrum techniques for increasing the resilience against a variety of factors that include interference from other radio stations and fading resulting from a multiplicity of radiowave paths.
-The spread spectrum techniques also ease the clock synchronization task in the receiver.
-These modulations belong to the constant amplitude modulations group and are very complex to implement because analog products in four quadrants are required.
-Fortunately, the RF transceiver CC2420 from the Chipcon company [54] is commercially available.
+The first version of the physical layer uses either 868 or 915 MHz in Europe or in the United States, respectively.
+The European version uses only one RF channel for transmitting the maximum bit rates of 20 kbps, whereas the US version allows the use of 10 simultaneous channels spaced 2 MHz apart and maximum bit rates of 40 kbps per channel.
+The second version of physical layers uses the 2.4 GHz band and supports the use of 16 simultaneous channels spaced 5 MHz apart and maximum bit rates of 250 kbps per channel.
+Table 6.3 shows that the IEEE 802.15.4 protocol uses spread-spectrum techniques for increasing the resilience against a variety of factors that include interference from other radio stations and the fading resulting from a multiplicity of radio-wave paths.
+The spread-spectrum techniques also make easy the clock-synchronization task in the receiver.
+These modulations belong to the constant-amplitude modulations group and are very complex to implement because analog products in four quadrants are required.
+Fortunately, the RF transceiver CC2420 from the Chipcon Company [54] is commercially available.
+This RF transceiver contains internally a core ready for implementing all the IEEE 802.15.4 functions (naturally, the second version of the physical layer) and consumes only 19.7 mW when operating in the receiving mode, as well as 17.4 mW when operating in the transmitting mode.